Sand Phlox (Cleft Phlox)

 Description

-A spreading, mat-forming perennial of dry, rocky soils.
-Flowers pale purple or blue to nearly white, tubular with 5 spreading lobes, each lobe with a deep, V-shaped notch.
+Sand phlox, or cleft phlox, is a spreading, mat-forming perennial wildflower of dry, rocky soils.
+The flowers are pale purple or blue to nearly white, tubular with 5 spreading lobes, with each lobe having a deep, V-shaped notch.
 Blooms March–May.
-Leaves many, opposite, linear to lance-shaped; very short, bright green.
+The leaves are many, opposite, linear to lance-shaped, very short, and bright green.

 Similar species: There are 9 species in the genus Phlox recorded living wild in Missouri.
 This is the only one that creeps and has deeply cleft petal lobes.